A potelyt.com – Photography & Imaging Resources

 It is notable that the M6 Mark II has a microphone port, which is missing on the X-M1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the M6 Mark II and the X-M1 have been discontinued, but can regularly be found used on ebay.
-Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Fujifilm.
+The X-M1 was replaced by the Fujifilm X-M5, while the M6 Mark II does not have a direct successor.
 Further information on the features and operation of the M6 Mark II and X-M1 can be found, respectively, in the Canon M6 Mark II Manual (free pdf) or the online Fujifilm X-M1 Manual.

 Review summary